Michael Price, Executive Vice President & Chief Financial Officer

 Suzanne Bruhn, Ph.D.

-Dr. Bruhn is president and chief executive officer of Proclara Biosciences, Inc. Prior to joining Proclara, Dr. Bruhn served as president and chief executive officer of Promedior, Inc. She also served as a member of the board of directors of Raptor Pharmaceuticals from 2011 until it was acquired by Horizon Pharma in 2016.
-Previously, Dr. Bruhn served as senior vice president, strategic planning and program management at Shire from 1998 until 2012.
+Dr. Bruhn served as the president and chief executive officer of Proclara Biosciences, Inc. from April 2017 to September 2018.
+Prior to joining Proclara, Dr. Bruhn served as president and chief executive officer of Promedior, Inc. She also served as a member of the board of directors of Raptor Pharmaceuticals from 2011 until it was acquired by Horizon Pharma in 2016.
+Previously, Dr. Bruhn served in a number of roles of increasing responsibility at Shire from 1998 until 2012, culminating as senior vice president, strategic planning and program management.
 Dr. Bruhn currently also serves on the board of directors of Aeglea BioTherapeutics, Inc., a publicly traded biotechnology company focused on the treatment of rare genetic diseases and cancer, and Pliant Therapeutics, a private biotechnology company.
 Dr. Bruhn received her B.S. degree in Chemistry from Iowa State University and her Ph.D. in Chemistry from Massachusetts Institute of Technology.

 Mark Corrigan, M.D., Executive Chair